|

 quite efficaciously.

-I've used the dried flowering tops as an infusion,
+I have used the dried flowering tops as an infusion,

 though it should be said the plant is a pain in the tail